SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-Figure \ref{fig:exp11_1} compares SoftED F1 and hard F1 metrics for each adopted dataset.
-In blue are presented the percentage of time series detections where SoftED F1 was able to incorporate temporal tolerance.
-SoftED metrics incorporated temporal tolerance in over 43\% (NMR) and at least 25\% (3W) of detection method evaluations in all datasets.
+Figure \ref{fig_exp11_1} compares SoftED F1 and hard F1 metrics for each adopted dataset.
+The percentage of time series detections where SoftED F1 incorporated temporal tolerance is presented in blue.
+SoftED metrics incorporated temporal tolerance in over 43\% (NMR) and at least 25\% (3W) of detector evaluations in all datasets.
 In total, 36\% of the overall conducted time series detections were more tolerantly evaluated (in blue).
 Furthermore, 45\% of all detection results had their evaluation confirmed (in gray), maintaining an unchanged F1 score, reaching a maximum of 64\% for the NAB dataset and a minimum of 6\% for the NMR dataset.
-Finally, other 19\% of the overall results corresponded to inaccurate detections that did not allow temporal tolerance (in red).
-The percentages of inaccurate results (F1 n/a) for each dataset are also given in Figure \ref{fig:exp11_1} in red.
+Finally, the other 19\% of the overall results corresponded to inaccurate detections that did not allow temporal tolerance (in red).
+The percentages of inaccurate results (F1 n/a) for each dataset are also in red in Figure \ref{fig_exp11_1}.

-Figure \ref{fig:exp11_2} shows the cases of incorporated temporal tolerance in detail.
+Figure \ref{fig_exp11_2} details the cases of incorporated tolerance.
 The datasets NAB and Yahoo presented an increase in F1 in 11\% and 29\% of the cases, respectively (lighter blue).
 The other respective 15\% and 9\% are cases in which methods got no $TP$s, presenting zero Precision/Recall and non-applicable F1 based on hard metrics (darker blue).
 Nonetheless, SoftED could score sufficiently close detections, enabling the evaluation of such methods.
-This is also the case for almost all evaluations of the 3W and NMR datasets that had incorporated temporal tolerance.
-In fact, in total 17\% of the overall conducted detection evaluations could not have been made without SoftED metrics incorporating temporal tolerance.
+This is also the case for almost all evaluations of the 3W and NMR datasets incorporating temporal tolerance.
+In fact, in total, 17\% of the overall conducted detection evaluations could not have been made without SoftED metrics incorporating temporal tolerance.